otwcode/open-doors-code/README.md

 be processed, so use that to find the record in the ARCHIVE_DB.pl and look for problems like the above.
 You will have to manually edit the file in your text editor to resolve these issues.

+*Fields*: All the field names found in the file will be listed in the console output when you run this step, allowing you to populate the tag fields (see below) with all the relevant fields in the ARCHIVE_DB.pl file.

 *Tag fields*: As the metadata in AA files is customisable, you can use the `tag_fields`, `character_fields`, `relationship_fields` and `fandom_fields` properties to map fields in the ARCHIVE_DB.pl to the right tag columns in the temporary database table.